Movie Count: 66

 Pāfekuto Burū (パーフェクト・ブルー)

-“Reality” is meaningless in this movie until it’s all sorted out in the end, so don’t put much faith in it.
-The plot follows pop-star Mima Kirigoe as she tries to leave her childish singing career behind her and get into the world of acting.
+The plot of this surreal movie follows pop-star Mima Kirigoe as she tries to leave her childish singing career behind her and get into the world of acting.
 The oddities come primarily from the creepily devoted fan-base that she built while she was a singer.
-Certainly worth the watch and full of good plot-twists.
-Not for kids.
+Certainly worth the watch and nowhere near as straight-forward as it sounds.
+Not for kids, but required viewing for everyone else.

 Sennen Joyū (千年女優)

-This was a good anime.
-Its main theme is unrequited love, but in a way that I wouldn’t really put the shojo label on it.
-Most of the movie is spent in flashbacks of the past as an old actress, Chiyoko, reminisces about her life to some journalists.
+Millennium Actress‘ main theme is one of unrequited love, but in a way that I wouldn’t really put the shojo label on it.
+Most of the movie is spent in flashbacks of the past as an elderly actress, Chiyoko, reminisces about her life to a pair of journalists.
 They are all very literally transported into these memories and essentially experience her stories first-hand.
-The main theme carried throughout her memories is the love for a man that she only briefly met.
-It’s good, so watch it.
+Her memories tend to dwell on her unfortunate love for a man that she only briefly met.
+It’s a great anime film, so watch it already.

 Tokyo Godfathers (2003)